 INTERVIEW BY MARKO SYRJALA AND ARTO LEHTINEN

-Corrosion of Conformity (C.O.C.) recently embarked on a European tour with Pepper Keenan who has been away from the band for a long time.
-Metal-Rules.com sat down with the band’s bassist, Mike Dean, to talk about the reunion with Pepper, the different versions of C.O.C., and of course to reflect on the past of the band from their heyday and hardcore era.
+Corrosion of Conformity (C.O.C.) recently embarked on a European tour with Pepper Keenan, who has been away from the band for a long time.
+Metal-Rules.com sat down with the band’s bassist, Mike Dean, to talk about the reunion with Pepper, the various versions of C.O.C., and of course, to reflect on the past of the band from their heyday and hardcore era.

 THE REUNION TOUR

 Mike Dean: Three weeks ago.

 Metal-Rules.com: Before the actual tour started, you put out a great video shoot from the rehearsals in the UK, and it seemed that you really had a blast within the band.

 Mike Dean: That was a little scary putting that online because that’s the first time we really played together.
 All four of us really in a very long time, so yeah.
 We remembered the songs pretty well, so it was good.

 Metal-Rules.com: So how have things developed since then?

 Mike Dean: We are getting a good response, and it’s fun.
 We are looking at doing some more shows, trying to get some invitations to festivals, and hopefully making records soon.
 That’s what we’re going to do.

 Metal-Rules.com: With Pepper now back in the line-up, how much did you re-learn and change things compared to the last few tours you did as a threesome?